thomasnield/oreilly_intro_to_mathematical_optimization/outline.md

 ## 2) Metaheuristics (30 minutes)
 - Simulated Annealing with the Traveling Salesman Problem explained
-- Doing a linear regression with simulated annealing
+- Doing a linear regression with local search/simulated annealing
 - Other metaheuristics algorithms
-- EXERCISE: True/false and multiple choice questions
+- EXERCISE: Multiple choice, Which hyperparameters need to be fixed?
+    - Too greedy temperature schedule
+    - Too random temperature schedule
+    - Not enough iterations
+    - Not enough move variety

 ## 3) Tree Search Algorithms (40 minutes)
 - Solving a Sudoku